How many colleges should I apply to?

 Below are descriptions of each category:

-Likely: Consider a college to be a likely if you have a 75% or better chance of acceptance because your GPA and test scores are better than 75% of applicants (in the top 25%) for students admitted in the past and your record and course choices are well above the expectations for their average admitted student.
+Likely: Consider a college to be a Likely if you have a 75% or better chance of acceptance because your GPA and test scores are better than 75% of applicants (in the top 25%) for students admitted in the past and your record and course choices are well above the expectations for their average admitted student.
 Your record and application as a whole suggest admission is a very strong possibility.
 Your grades are consistently higher than the college’s reported averages; your place in your high school class is higher than their typical admitted applicant; and their selectivity rate in general is in the 60% range or higher.
 I recommend applying to two to three Likely schools.
+If merit scholarships are important to you in your college search, weighting your list in favor of Likely colleges is a good idea as your chances for academic scholarships are greatest at these schools.

 Target: This is a school where you have a 30-60% chance of admission.
 The school has an acceptance rate of approximately 50%.
 Your credentials for admission are truly competitive and your profile places you somewhere in the middle range of that college’s applicant pool.
 Your standardized test scores are within the 25th to 75th percentile range.
 The closer your scores are to the 75th percentile, the better your chances are for acceptance.
 This is a school where admission is a possibility, but neither a guarantee nor an improbability.
 In a world where college admissions statistics are constantly changing, I stay current on these numbers, so can offer students several options for colleges in this category.
 I recommend applying to three to four Target schools.